-In addition to these peak period express services, the route of 901 buses could be altered to traverse the northern sector of the site.
+In addition to these peak period express services, the route of 901 buses could be altered to traverse at least the northern sector of the site (via the Estate Road and Internal Road 2) taking advantage of a possible future link to (the unformed) Greenhills Avenue.
 901 buses currently travel east-west along Anzac Road, some of the buses could remain on Anzac Road while some route services could be deviated via the northern part of the terminal site.
 This would supplement the proposed express services to and from the rail stations.
 Critical to the success of the above measures will be the provision of accessible walking and cycle paths to ensure good access to bus stops within and on the periphery of the terminal site.